agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 that of other nodes.

-Note that in our use cases, one can imagine that an unresponsive system could indeed be considered ``unsafe.''
-The distinction between the two here is that safety constrains a system's allowable responses to clients, if one is even given, while liveness requires giving responses.
+Note that in our use cases, one can imagine that an unresponsive system could indeed be considered "unsafe."
+The distinction between the terms here is that "safety" constrains a system's allowable responses to clients, if one is even given, while liveness requires giving responses.
+The fact that both of these theoretical notions have implications for human safety is just one more reason to prefer continuous consistency models over CAP-unavailabile models like linearizability.

-Because of the tension between them, building applications that provide both of these features is challenging.
-The fundamental principle is that if we want to increase how quickly a system can respond to requests, eventually we must relax our constraints on what the system is allowed to return.
-In light of this deep tradeoff and the safety-critical nature of our use cases, the next section enumerates three features of distributed applications we consider particularly desirable in the contexts under consideration.
+Because of the tension between them, building applications that provide both safety and liveness features is challenging.
+The fundamental tradeoff is that if we want to increase how quickly a system can respond to requests, eventually we must relax our constraints on what the system is allowed to return.
+In light of this and other considerations, the next section enumerates three features of distributed systems frameworks we consider particularly desirable for our intended scenarios.

 ## Sequential consistency